 10 best project management tools – A detailed comparison

-Now that you know what features to look for in a project management tool if you’re still in the market for the project management software, here are the top 10 tools you should be considering.
+Now that you know what features to look for in a project management tool if you’re still in the market for the project management software, here are the top project management tools list you should be considering.
 The list includes both free and paid options along with the features you get in each plan.

 Trello is a leading task management software with built-in collaboration tools to work with your teams.
 It’s lightweight, simple, and straightforward to use.
 It uses boards, lists, and cards to create tasks and stay organized.
 Users can collaborate within the cards, share files, and leave comments.